Buying guide

 | Sperax 4-in-1 | Safety warning | 10% manual | 7.5 mph | 3.4 | £249.99 |

+The Wellfit TM032 is bought direct from Wellfit with a 12-month warranty and 30-day free returns, and our exclusive code HOMETREADMILL takes a further 5% off.
 DeerRun prices shown are current sale prices against RRP and are bought direct from DeerRun with up to 2 years cover and a 60-day return window.
-UREVO, Merach and HomeFitnessCode are bought on Amazon with a 12-month manufacturer warranty handled through Amazon returns.
+UREVO, Merach, CITYSPORTS and HomeFitnessCode are bought on Amazon with a 12-month manufacturer warranty handled through Amazon returns.
 The Sperax 4-in-1 is currently subject to a CPSC safety warning; see its section below.

 DeerRun Z10

-For most people, the DeerRun Z10 is the incline walking pad to buy.
-It does the thing that matters here, powered auto incline you can change without stopping, for £199, which is less than half what the next pad with the same capability costs.
-Nothing else lines up genuine 12% auto incline, a direct-sell brand you can actually return to, and this price.
+If a true under-desk walking pad is the brief, the DeerRun Z10 is the one to buy.
+It does the thing that matters here, powered auto incline you can change without stopping, for £249, and it climbs steeper than our top pick at 12%.
+Among slim, dedicated pads, nothing else lines up genuine auto incline, a direct-sell brand you can actually return to, and this price.

 Two honest notes from our full Z10 review.
 One reviewer who uses commercial gym treadmills felt the 12% behaves closer to 4 to 6% on a gym machine, so take the headline figure with a pinch of salt; the jump from flat to maximum is still clearly felt and clearly worthwhile.
 And DeerRun’s sub-45 dB claim is nearer 50 to 55 dB at the top speed, though it stays quiet enough for calls at 2 to 3 mph.
-Buying direct from DeerRun also gets you up to 2 years of cover and a 60-day return window, better than the 12-month Amazon warranty on most rivals here.
+Buying direct from DeerRun also gets you up to 2 years of cover and a 60-day return window, better than the 12-month warranties on most rivals here, including our top pick.

 - 12% auto incline you change without stopping